-It was however too early for serious worries: that same month, an outstanding Yugoslav-East German agreement was signed.
-In 1967, the Yugoslav leadership had decided to further intensify the process of opening up to the world market by allowing the emergence of joint ventures between Yugoslav enterprises and foreign partners.
-At that time, the SKJ welcomed the detected increasing interest of representatives of multiple East German ministries and the Staatliche Plankommission (State Planning Commission, SPK) in cooperation with the SFRY, which was interpreted with reference to the East German reforms.
-It is in this light not surprising that the first joint venture between a Yugoslav enterprise and an associate from the Eastern Bloc emerged with an East German partner.
-On April 20, 1968, the Yugoslav enterprise Cinkarna and the East German Vereinigung Volkseigener Betriebe Lacke und Farben (VVB LuF) signed an agreement on the initiation of the joint production of titanium dioxide (TiO2) in Celje, a city in Slovenia.
-An initial production capacity of 20 kilotonnes per annum (kt/a) was foreseen.
-The process that had led to the agreement was shaped by a wide variety of actors, from Cinkarna’s director Franjo Klinger to the members of the Joint Committee.
+However, it was too early for serious worries: in that same month, an outstanding Yugoslav–East German agreement was signed.
+In 1967, the Yugoslav leadership had decided to further intensify the process of opening up to the world market by allowing the emergence of joint ventures between the Yugoslav enterprises and foreign partners.
+At that time, the SKJ welcomed the detected increasing interest of the representatives of multiple East German ministries and the Staatliche Plankommission (State Planning Commission, SPK) in cooperation with the SFRY, which was interpreted with reference to the East German reforms.
+In light of this, it is not surprising that the first joint venture between a Yugoslav enterprise and an associate from the Eastern Bloc emerged with an East German partner.
+On 20 April 1968, the Yugoslav enterprise Cinkarna and the East German Vereinigung Volkseigener Betriebe Lacke und Farben (VVB LuF) signed an agreement on the joint production of titanium dioxide (TiO2) in the Slovenian city of Celje.
+The initial production capacity of 20 kilotons per annum (kt/a) was foreseen.
+The process that had led to the agreement was shaped by a variety of actors, from Cinkarna’s director Franjo Klinger to the members of the Joint Committee.

-During a meeting between Ulbricht and the Yugoslav Foreign Minister Marko Nikezić three days after the TiO2 agreement was signed, it turned out that the former was not informed on the initiative by his staff.
-Once Nikezić’s East German counterpart Otto Winzer had elaborated on the joint venture, Ulbricht welcomed the upcoming agreement.
-He called the possibility to establish other joint ventures ‘economically interesting’ and underlined the political potential of such economic ties too.
-Ulbricht explicated the importance of an intensification of cooperation among socialist states.
-However, the responsible East German lower-level officials considered to acquire TiO2 produced in the SFRY only after they had drawn the conclusion that the possibilities of production in the GDR or import from one of the Eastern Bloc states was not possible.
-For the Yugoslav side, or more precisely Cinkarna, the joint venture form was a pragmatic acceptance of an East German preference.
-It would enable Cinkarna to acquire East German technical equipment and financial assets to materialise a transition from a mainly metallurgical enterprise to one with a focus on chemical industry.
-After a thorough enquiry of the variety of potential cooperation forms, the East German side had namely come to the conclusion that a joint venture not only enabled them to secure the long-term import of TiO2, but would also make them benefit from the logic of capital accumulation in the (expected) case of positive financial results.
-Next to that, it would enable VVB LuF to influence the construction phase and production process as much as possible.
-In the period immediately after the introduction of foreign investment legislation, the foreign partner of a joint venture on Yugoslav soil could ‘generally’ have a maximum share of 49 %.
+During a meeting between Ulbricht and the Yugoslav Foreign Minister Marko Nikezić three days after the TiO2 agreement had been signed, it turned out that the former was not informed of the initiative by his staff.
+Once Nikezić’s East German counterpart Otto Winzer elaborated on the joint venture, Ulbricht welcomed the upcoming agreement.
+He called the possibility to establish other joint ventures “economically interesting” and underlined the political potential of such economic ties.
+Ulbricht explicated the importance of the intensified cooperation between socialist states.
+However, the responsible East German lower-level officials considered acquiring the TiO2 produced in the SFRY only after they had concluded that the possibilities of producing it in the GDR or importing it from one of the Eastern Bloc countries was not possible.
+For the Yugoslav side – or more precisely, for Cinkarna – the joint venture form was a pragmatic acceptance of the East German preference.
+It would enable Cinkarna to acquire East German technical equipment and financial assets to effect a transition from a predominantly metallurgical enterprise to one with a focus on the chemical industry.
+As it was, after a thorough inquiry into the variety of potential cooperation forms, the East German side had come to the conclusion that a joint venture not only enabled it to secure the long-term importation of TiO2, but would also allow it to benefit from the logic of capital accumulation in the (expected) case of positive financial results.
+Moreover, it would enable the VVB LuF to influence the construction phase and production process as much as possible.
+In the period immediately after the introduction of foreign investment legislation, the foreign partner of a joint venture on Yugoslav soil could “generally” have a maximum share of 49 %.
 The legal framework nevertheless included the possibility to establish a joint directorate.
-As for the TiO2 plant, this was formed by the directors of Cinkarna and VVB LuF.
+As for the TiO2 plant, it was established by the directors of Cinkarna and VVB LuF.